 Pump up the veggies

-Loving the veggie-loaded vibe and want add more veggies to this healthier hamburger helper?
-Here are a few ways to get more vegetables into the classic remix or to
+Loving the veggie-loaded vibe and want to add more veggies to this Healthier Hamburger Helper?
+Here are a few ways to get more vegetables into the classic remix.

 - Saute 8oz chopped mushrooms in with the ground meat.

 - Stir in 1 cup frozen riced cauliflower into the pot when you add the pasta.

 - Once pasta is cooked, stir in 1 cup frozen peas.

 - Add 1 cup of grated zucchini to the pot when you add the ground meat.

 Did you make this hamburger helper—and have leftover spinach you don’t want to go to waste?
 Check out How to Store Spinach (and keep it fresh all week long).

 You can use any kind of pasta in this dish, including whole wheat, bean-based, or gluten free.
 Check the package for cook time and taste the pasta to make sure it’s cooked through before you move on with the rest of the recipe.
 Some pastas will absorb liquid faster than others, so you may need to add more broth before the pasta is fully cooked.